fomightez/sequencework/omega-presence/README.md

 ## Scripts

 * check_for_omega_intron.py
->sequence of large ribosomal subunit RNA from fungal mitochondria > whether omega seems present or not
+>sequence containing a large ribosomal subunit RNA from fungal mitochondria > whether omega seems present or not

 ## Related